The Exercise Association of New Zealand Board/Staff

 Sophie has a Bachelor of Commerce (Management & Human Resource Management) Postgraduate Diploma in Corporate Financial Management and a Diploma in Fitness Training.
 She has a strong background in sales, sales management and business development.

 Having worked in the industry for so long, Ross understands the challenges of operating a fitness centre and the issues that small businesses face on a day to day basis.
-With over 20 years retail management experience Ross also has solid business grounding, and understands about working with others at board level.
+With over 20 years retail management experience Ross also has solid business grounding and understands about working with others at board level.

 Ross has owned and operated his gym business, Evolve Fitness, in Feilding for 11.5 years.
 Starting with nothing but a 1000m2 empty building (and with 3 other gyms already operating in a town of 14000 people).
 It is now in a new site, double the size, and has three health related business operating from within it – Ross gets health-exercise collaboration, and is keen to explore how the industry can tap into that further.

 With an extensive background in Sales and Entrepreneurship; Ken is motivated to deliver exceptional service and create opportunities to build positive client relationships.
 Ken recognises the value of collaboration and enjoys working with others to drive for innovation and develop a culture of continuous improvement.
-As an advocate of health and wellbeing, he loves seeing clients embrace positive changes to improve their health and vitality.
+As an advocate for health and wellbeing, he loves seeing clients embrace positive changes to improve their health and vitality.
 Together with his wife, he owns the Heritage Health Club in Christchurch (since 2010) and has created a unique fitness facility within the local market.
 Getting to know their clients is an advantage of a club with limited membership and enables them to understand their requirements and provide a welcoming, supportive environment.

 Stephanie started in the industry as a group fitness instructor at the University of Canterbury Recreation Centre while studying to complete her Law and Arts degree.
 Coming from a strong background in dance, she is now the Managing Director of En Forme Studios in Christchurch where she teaches Barre, Pilates and DanceFit classes.
 Stephanie is equally well versed in the commercial arena of law and marketing and is a specialist Intellectual Property Solicitor at James & Wells.